danny099/simple_shell/README.md

 _These instructions allow you to obtain a copy of the project from "simple-shell" to work on your local machine for development and testing purposes._

+## What the shell does

+the shell execute the diferents commands in the PATH

 ### Pre-requisites 📋

 _To install to use this repository you must first have an environment to use it._